tvondra/index_analyzer/README.md

 the queries) or might be useful if created.

-These answers are not definitive though, because indexes may be used in many ways and and unused for many reasons - for example the way the queries are written and so on.
+These answers are not definitive though, because indexes may be used in many ways and unused for many reasons - for example the way the queries are written and so on.

 The functions check only user tables, not system catalogs.